Table of Contents

 Bio-diversity of Sinharaja rain forest

-Sinharaja rain forest tour gives you a valuable opportunity to see some of the very rare species of flora of Sri Lanka, because, out of 217 species of endemic trees and woody climber found in Sri Lanka’s lowland, 139 species (64%) have been discovered in Sinharaja forest reserve.
+Sinharaja rain forest tour gives you a valuable opportunity to see some of the very rare species of flora of Sri Lanka such as carnivore plants, because, out of 217 species of endemic trees and woody climber found in Sri Lanka’s lowland, 139 species (64%) have been discovered in Sinharaja forest reserve.
 16 species of these trees and plants are described as very rare species.
 The number of endemic trees and plants on the island is 830.

 - Kandy, Pinnawala elephant orphanage, tooth relic temple, royal botanical garden, Water rafting, jeep safari at Udawalawe national park, Boat tour at Madu river estuary, Bentota beach